Nomination Deadline:Deadline: 1 September 2021

 - Committee members will not be required to return the nomination material, any non-proprietary or non-confidential material submitted in response to requests for additional information, or any non-proprietary or non-confidential material distributed during a site visit.

-The SPA Award nominee’s productivity improvement must, to an exceptional degree, be significant, measured, sustained, and shared.
+The Humphrey Award nominee’s productivity improvement must, to an exceptional degree, be significant, measured, sustained, and shared.

 - To be significant, the work must have a demonstrated impact on the target organizations’ software engineering results (e.g., productivity increases, defect density for software reaching integration and test decreases, or rework percentage decreases, and by how much).
 It should also consider, as pertinent, the impact on the target organizations’ management, workforce, and system development and maintenance processes (e.g., cycle time to address emergency tickets decreases and percentage of tickets correctly fixed on first try increases, and by how much).

 - To be measured, the work must include the collection of data used to guide the work and clearly demonstrate its impact.
 Concrete software engineering process improvement goals, factors, and metrics must be defined.
 The work must involve assessing the cause-and-effect relationship between changes (e.g., to the organization’s processes, training, and tools) and their impact (to reduce defect density, reduce cycle time, or increase productivity).

 - To be sustained, the work must lead to a continuing impact on the target organizations’ software engineering activities.
 In particular, the work should result in well-documented support (e.g., in the form of coaching, training, tools, measures, and obtaining feedback on changes) for effective process performance and continuous software engineering process improvement.